mrgrantham/TrueAnomalyProject/README.md

 ## Testing

-Tests are run with `mix test --no-start` so they can be tested in isolation, avoiding the entire app starting up in the background.
+Tests are run with `mix test --no-start` so that they can be tested in isolation, avoiding the entire app starting up in the background.

 This also means that running `mix test` will fail as it stands, as it would casue some reasouces (like ETS tables) to attempt to be created twice, resulting in an error.
 Please avoid using it.